Code-Institute-Submissions/EDavies2020-fps-ms1/README.md

 * Testimonials to show what the users think of FPS
     * On the homepage there are testimonals from customers in a carousel format
-    * There are multiple links to facebook throughout the site also which also has customer reviews
+    * There are multiple links to facebook throughout the site which also has customer reviews

 * Images are used to show the user examples of the quality of the work FPS offer
     * There are many images through the site showing FPS work:
         1. Homepage - Our Last project shows images from the last job completed by FPS
-        2. Services page - Each service is headed with an image from an FPS job
+        2. Services page - Each service is headed with an image from a FPS job
         3. Projects page - There are many images here along with pin pointed descriptions of the works completed

 * Media links to make contact and follow FPS on social media.